 10 tips to help you care for your horse this winter

-As a horse owner you’d know that while caring for your equine buddy is a big job year-round, winter is when your horse needs a bit of extra love and care to stay happy and healthy.
-Of course all the usual good horse care practices apply, but here are some tips to make sure your horse is the best cared for horse in the paddock this winter.
+Caring for your equine buddy is a big job all year round but winter is when your horse needs a bit of extra love and care to stay happy and healthy.
+Of course, all the usual good horse care practices apply, but these top ten winter survival tips will help make those cold winter months a little more bearable.

-A good quality and well-fitting rug can help your horse maintain condition, as a cold, wet horse loses a lot of body fat keeping warm.
-Keep in mind though that if your horse tends to get fat, rugs will actually help him or her to maintain that fat so best not to rug an overweight horse.
+A good quality and well-fitting rug can help your horse maintain condition; a cold, wet horse loses a lot of body fat keeping warm.
+Keep in mind though that if your horse is overweight, a rug will actually help them maintain fat so it may be best not to rug them.
 If you don’t allow them to shift some kilos over winter, they can risk getting fatter and more prone to diseases such as laminitis.

 6. Let them grow their hair out Horses begin to grow their coats when the days start to get shorter so they have extra insulation when the cold weather kicks in.
-It’s important to let the hair grow, but be careful it doesn’t become matted- especially if you have rugged -- and groom frequently to remove dead skin and hair which can cause nasty skin problems.
+It’s important to let the hair grow, but be careful it doesn’t become matted- especially if you have rugged - and groom frequently to remove dead skin and hair which can cause nasty skin problems.
 Grooming’s essential but your horse still needs to behave like a real horse so allow them to roll in sand or mud from time to time for the sheer pleasure it brings!

 A thorough groom, walk around and massage should precede a warm up under saddle followed by a stretch.
-This routine should reduce the risk of muscle injuries, and help avoid expensive vet bills.
+This routine should reduce the risk of muscle injuries and help avoid expensive vet bills.

 10. Mud Management Mud can be a real pain during the wetter months.
 Not only is it harder to maneuver around, it can also be a health risk to you and your horse.
-There are some things you can do to reduce the impacts of the mud such as: •good guttering and downspouts on any sheds •some form of firm footing installed •regular removal of manure •rotating water and feed containers to avoid one area having all the traffic and becoming a muddy mess
+There are some things you can do to reduce the impacts of the mud such as: •Good guttering and downspouts on any sheds. •Some form of firm footing installed. •Regular removal of manure. •Rotating water and feed containers to avoid one area having all the traffic and becoming a muddy mess.

 If you have the space, think about using a ‘sacrifice area’ like a smaller paddock that can be used for turnout when the larger field or paddock is too wet.